jkaba/Basbeall/README.md

 MLB_Attendance.r
 - This R program was used for an analysis in regards to MLB Attendance, and looks into potential factors which could affect attendance.

+MLOA_App.py
+- Simple Web app made in Python Dash as part of an assessment for a position of Major League Operations Analyst.
+Each page contains a look at different topics.
+Topics include: Release Speed vs. Spin Rate; Spin Rate per Pitch; Event Occurrences by Pitch thrown by Pitcher; Event Occurances by balls-strikes count.

 NoHitterVerlander.r
 - R script that takes a look at Justin Verlander's 3rd career no hitter which was Sept.
 1, 2019 against the Toronto Blue Jays